Santa Paula Citrus Festival

 Why Santa Paula Calls Itself the Citrus Capital

 This isn't marketing fluff — Santa Paula genuinely earned that title.
-Back in the late 1800s, the Limoneira Company established one of the largest lemon ranches in the world right here.
+Back in the late 1800s, Limoneira Company established one of the largest lemon ranches in the world right here.
 At its peak, Ventura County was producing a staggering amount of the nation's lemons and oranges.

 The industry shaped everything: the railroad came through because of citrus.
 The packing houses employed hundreds.
 Even the architecture downtown reflects that prosperity — walk down Main Street and you're looking at buildings built with citrus money over a century ago.